Complete List Of Current Premier League Managers (2025)

 It can be recalled that he was hired to replace Steven Cooper as the manager of the Red Tricky Trees after a run of bad form under Cooper.
 He is now the man at the helm and will likely see them to the end of the 2023/24 Premier League season.

-7. Thomas Frank
+5. Thomas Frank – Brentford

 thomas frank